 It is common at UMSL for students in social work, psychology, nursing, optometry, and other professional disciplines, to pursue a certificate as an add-on credential.
 For example, a student in the social work program might enroll to earn a certificate with a goal of being a “gerontological social worker.”

-As of this writing (Fall, 2015), the Gerontology Program is in a period of expansion following our joining the new Department of Sociology, Gerontology & Gender (SGG).
-This new department will allow us to collaborate more intentionally with other disciplines and link aging with other important social issues (e.g., gender identity and aging).
-We are in the process of proposing new undergraduate courses and, otherwise, expanding our offerings.
+In 2015, the Gerontology Program expanded by the new Department of Sociology, Gerontology & Gender (SGG).
+This department allows the Gerontology program to collaborate more intentionally with other disciplines and link aging with other important social issues (e.g., gender identity and aging).

 If you appreciate older adults and want a challenging career, consider studying gerontology at UMSL!
 Careers in aging include work in social services, health care, policy, local government, veteran affairs, housing, business, education, counseling, and a host of other settings.
 Take an elective with us and see if gerontology is a fit for you!